pmem/ndctl/collab/index.md

   - v1 posted, need review.
 * Enable Region creation on x86 with Low Mem Hole (Fabio)
   - v1 posted, need review.
+  - This is platform specific x86'ism
+  - there was at least one other memory hole example
+    - do we have that concrete example?
+    - will need to get approval for release
 * Update event records to CXL spec r3.1 (Shiju)
   - v4 posted, need review
+  - tracepoints are now too long for libtracept (> PAGESIZE)
+  - Working with Steven to determine correct fix
+  - uuid support to be added too
 * Rename ACPI_CEDT_CFMWS_RESTRICT_TYPE2/TYPE3 (Ying)
   - Looks like needs a conclusion with the discussion
 * Cleanup add_port_attach_ep() "cleanup" confusion (Dan)
   - v2 posted, need review?

 ## 6.15 and beyond
+* Hotness driver
+  - basic enablement - tracing driver
+  - send to userspace for user to decode
+  - in kernel use?
+  - convert PA to user app VA?
+  - DAEMON? - Jonathan thinks "no"
 * vfio-cxl?
   - Any new updates?

+## Admin issues
+* Should we make this 1.5 hour, 2?
+* Share the load of running meeting?

 # November 2024